fugewifugewg/GamblersFallacy/README.md

     FEATURING:

-    Joker:  "Overkill" Doubles Blind and payout every ante! can you keep up?
+    Joker:  "Overkill" Doubles Blind and payout for every ante! can you keep up?

     Joker:  "Gambler's Particle Accellerator": Any sucessfull roll makes it more unlikely to fail, but never impossible! how high can you build the improbability drive?